 Not very nutritious but great for a morale boost for you and your team!

-Hopefully, these DofE food ideas have given you an indication of what you should be including in your meal plans.
+Hopefully, these DofE food ideas have given you an indication of what you should be including in your expedition meal plan.
 Have you got any questions or ideas you want to share?
 Then use the comment box below.